riverrun/phauxth/UPGRADE_GUIDE.md

 # Upgrading to version 0.17 of Phauxth

 * Phauxth.Confirm.PassReset has been removed.
-Use Phauxth.Confirm for
+Use Phauxth.Confirm with
-password resets.
+the `mode: :pass_reset` option for password resets.
+* Phauxth.Confirm takes a keyword list for the opts argument.
+* The `key source` for Phauxth.Confirm is now defined as `endpoint` in the config file, and so there is no need to write `key_source: conn` in the opts.
+* The Phauxth.Login and Phauxth.Confirm modules use the Phauxth behaviour, which defines the verify/3 callback.

 # Upgrading to version 0.16 of Phauxth